Agn223/react-assignment/README.md

 ## Installation of Ant Design

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Use the package manager [npm](https://www.npmjs.com/) to install antdesign.

 ```bash
  npm install antd